Chaplaincy and Charity Work

 Our Parish Priest, Reverend Andrew Harding celebrates Mass in our ‘Upper Room’ bringing pupils and staff together, to gather the people, share the story and break the bread during lunch times once a month.
 Along side this, Mass is dedicated for the whole school community once a week by a variety of Priests.

-Saint John Houghton Catholic Voluntary Academy is proud to support the following charities this year:
+Saint John Houghton Catholic Voluntary Academy is proud to support the following charities:

 Sharewear Clothing Scheme